CodyNicholson/Artificial_Intelligence/Artificial_Intelligence_A_Modern_Approach/Introduction/aiSystemsAsIntelligentAgents.md

 **Utility-Based Agents**

-- An agent's utility function is an internalization of the performance measure (shich is external)
+- An agent's utility function is an internalization of the performance measure (which is external)

 - Performance and utility may differ if the environment is not completely observable or deterministic